Applications for the 24-25 Preschool Program will be accepted beginning February 1, 2024.

 Teachers ask that you provide a complete change of clothing for your child to keep in his/her cubby here at school, in case of accidents.
 Keep in mind the change of seasons and make sure additional clothing is appropriate for current weather.
 Please label all personal items such as outer clothing, backpacks, lunch boxes, etc. so we may return any lost items.

 - Do the classrooms follow a standardized curriculum?

-We utilize the Storytown Reading Program, the ABC Music and Me Literacy Program and the Calendar Math Program.
+We utilize the Bridges Math, Handwriting without Tears, Second Step, and Lively Letters Programs.
 In addition, we incorporate thematic units for social studies and science.
 All curriculums are aligned with the Pre-Kindergarten Massachusetts Curriculum Frameworks incorporating the Common Core Standards.
 In addition, our preschool students receive instruction in the special areas of Art, Music and Physical Education.
-They also attend story time at the Southworth Library once a week.
+They also have story time in their classroom with a librarian from the Southworth Library once a week.